Customer Retention Analysis: A Guide for SaaS Businesses

 The real value of customer retention analysis is when you dig into the numbers, proactively identify issues in the business, and help guide solutions.
 Here’s how to do it.

-What Is Retention Analysis?
+What Is Customer Retention Analysis?

 Customer retention analysis is the process of tracking and digging into the “why” behind financial metrics that highlight customer churn in different ways.